jer-k/jekyll-now/_posts/2018-03-12-testing-and-developer-scripts-for-active-record-gem.md

 #Copy the project into the WORKDIR
 COPY . .
 ```
-The `Dockerfile` looks like a lot but is pretty straight forward.
 The `ruby:2.5` image as it is the latest as of writing so we'll use that and we set the `WORKDIR` to `/usr/src/app`.
 Next we copy in the `.gemspec` file, the `Gemfile`, and the `version.rb` because it is referenced in the `.gemspec`.
 Then we run `bundle check || bundle install` which will check to see if we need to run `bundle install` or not, hopefully saving time and not requiring a full install of all the gems each time we use the container.
 Next, I want to install `postgresl-client` so that we have access to `psql` and can run the `wait_for_pg.sh` script below.
 I slightly modified the Docker instructions for installing [Postgresql](https://docs.docker.com/engine/examples/postgresql_service/).
 Finally, we copy in the entire contents of the gem.

-The `docker-compose.yml` file is nothing too fancy, besides adding the [entrypoint](https://docs.docker.com/compose/compose-file/compose-file-v2/#entrypoint) which takes in a parameter, the database.
+The `docker-compose.yml` adds the [entrypoint](https://docs.docker.com/compose/compose-file/compose-file-v2/#entrypoint) which takes in a parameter, the name of the postgres database we defined, `db`.
+Otherwise we add the environment variables for postgres and builds the image.
 ```yaml
 version: '2'
 services: